digi-embedded/android-sample-pwm/README.md

 * PWM1 signal is connected on the SBC to pin 13 of connector J18 (MIPI DSI) to control the backlight contrast of the MIPI DSI display.

-In the SBC board v3, PWM channels are mapped as follows:

-* PWM2 signal is connected on the SBC to pin 13 of connector J16 (MIPI DSI) to control the backlight contrast of the MIPI DSI display.

 **\*\*Note**: Pull-up resistors may be required in order to measure PWM signals from above pins.